Homininae

-Homininae (the hominines) is a subfamily of the family Hominidae (hominids).
-The Homininae /hɒmᵻˈnaɪniː/ encompass humans, and are also called "African hominids" or "African apes".
-This subfamily includes two tribes, Hominini and Gorillini, both having extant (or living) species as well as extinct species.
+The Homininae (/hɒmᵻˈnaɪniː/; hominines) is a subfamily of the family Hominidae (hominids).
+The Homininae encompass humans, and are also called "African hominids" or "African apes".
+This subfamily includes two tribes, Hominini and Gorillini, both having extant species as well as extinct species.

 Tribe Hominini includes: the extant genus Homo, which comprises only one extant species — modern human (Homo sapiens), and numerous extinct human species; and the extant genus Pan, which includes two extant species, chimpanzees and bonobos.
 Tribe Gorillini (gorillas) contains one extant genus, Gorilla, with two extant species, with variants, and one known extinct genus.
 Alternatively, the genus Pan is considered by some to belong, instead of to a subtribe Panina, to its own separate tribe, (so-called) "Panini," which would be a third tribe for Homininae.

 Some classification schemes provide a more comprehensive account of extinct groups (see section "Taxonomic Classification" below).
 For example, tribe Hominini shows two subtribes: subtribe Hominina, which contains at least two extinct genera; and subtribe Panina, which presents only the extant genus, Pan (chimpanzees/bonobos), as fossils of extinct chimpanzees/bonobos are very rarely found.

 The Homininae comprise all hominids that arose after the subfamily Ponginae (orangutans) split from the line of the great apes.
 The Homininae cladogram has three main branches leading to gorillas (via the tribe Gorillini), to humans, and to chimpanzees (via the tribe Hominini and subtribes Hominina and Panina, see graphic "Evolutionary tree" below).
 There are two living species each of Panina, chimpanzees and bonobos, and two living and one extinct species of gorillas.
 Traces of extinct Homo species, including Homo floresiensis, have been found with dates as recent as 40,000 years ago.
 Individual members of this subfamily are called hominine or hominines — not to be confused with the terms hominins or Hominini.